DigasNikas/lenskit-app-rec/README.md

 ### Arguments

-We can run Lenskit Aptoide either on Train mode or Test mode just by changing the [FLAG].
+We can run the project either on Train mode or Test mode just by changing the [FLAG].
 The Train mode provides a compressed model for later use.
 The Test mode receives a compressed model and returns recommendations.